Liujingfang1/namespaced-configuration/README.md

 $ git push origin main
 ```

+Note that in this example, the kustomize output is written into a different
+directory on the same branch in the same Git repository.
+You can also write
+the kustomize output into a different Git repository if desired.

 ## Sync namespace specific policies

 Now you can configure ConfigSync to sync these policies to the cluster.